martinhakansson/rtcm-json/README.md

 The application supports several input and output options, including an NTRIP v.
 1 client implementation.

+## Pre-Compiled Binaries

+[Pre-compiled binaries](https://github.com/martinhakansson/rtcm-json/releases) are provided for various platform to allow for quick and easy setup without the need for building the application from source.

 ## Usage

 The application is invoked through the command `rtcm-json` and accepts several options to customize the conversion process.